atomone-hub/genesis/CONSTITUTION.md

 of new tokens to any chain using the distribution of any token on the Cosmos Hub at any time.

-Every Citizen allows any Cosmonaut to modify their pro-rata of their airdrop portion by partial or full slashing based on their cryptographic voting activity according to well defined principles at any time.
+Every Citizen allows any Cosmonaut to modify their pro-rata airdrop portion by partial or full slashing based on their cryptographic voting activity according to well defined principles at any time.

 ### Article 2.D.
 Treasury DAOs